mcerd4/TryHackMe/Investigating Windows/Readme.md

 - 03/02/2019 5:48:32 PM

 What IP does the system connect to when it first starts?
+The Registry Editor window will pop up.
+Follow this path, HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Run.
+Once you reach that location, you will see two values.
+The UpdateSvc looks sus, checking it out reveals the IP address that the remote machine connects to when it starts up.
 - 10.34.2.3

 What two accounts had administrative privileges (other than the Administrator user)?